Entropy for $k$-trees defined by $k$ transition matrices: Comparing the entropies and for tree-shifts

 \section{Comparing the entropies $ h_{BC} $ and $ h_{PS} $ for tree-shifts}

-In this section, we aim to show that $ h_{PS} $ is not preserved by conjugation and give a characterization to the relation between the entropy of a tree-shift of finite type and its conjugated Markov tree-shift.
-Moreover, we give upper bounds to both definitions of entropy in the general case in relation to $ k $ and $ d $.
+In this section, we aim to show that $ h_{PS} $ is not preserved by conjugation and we give a characterization to the relation between the entropy $h_{PS}$ of a tree-shift of finite type and its conjugated Markov tree-shift.
+Moreover, we give upper bounds to both definitions of entropy for any tree-shift, in relation to $k$ and $d$.

 \begin{theorem} The entropy $ h_{PS} $ is not a topological invariant. \end{theorem}